 Fanny Sauvignon is Researcher in the Foreign Policy Unit at the Centre for European Studies (CEPS), Brussels.
 Luca Nipius is a Research Assistant in the Energy, Resources and Climate Change unit at CEPS.
 Stefania Benaglia is Head of the Foreign Policy Unit at CEPS.

-5 before since ever the institutionalisation of the European elections in 1979 has the security environment of Europe been as challenging and unpredictable.
-The war in Ukraine continues, and despite the expected stimulus from the US\$61-billion aid package voted by the United States Congress in April, the outcome of the conflict remains undecided.
-The war has also demonstrated Europe's dependency on the United States (US) for security and defence.
-Despite European military support to Ukraine, the overall performance of the Ukrainian Armed Forces depends on the level of US support.
+The Impact of the EU Elections on the Region's Security and Defence before since the institutionalisation of the European elections in 1979 has the security environment of Europe been as challenging and unpredictable.
+The war in Ukraine continues, and despite the expected stimulus from the US\$61-billion aid package1 voted by the United States Congress in April, the outcome of the conflict remains undecided.
+The war has also demonstrated Europe's dependency on the United States (US) for security and defence.2 Despite European military support to Ukraine, the overall performance of the Ukrainian Armed Forces depends on the level of US support.
 If European states who are members of the European Union (EU) or North Atlantic Treaty Organization (NATO) have been spared Russia's direct aggression, it is arguably owing to the deterrent effect of the US security guarantee.